isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 to be admitted into RV?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>There is no need to as long as your child takes our RV Chinese Language
+<p>There is no need to but your child will have to take Higher Chinese in
-Programme.</p>
+RV.</p>
 </td>
 </tr>
 <tr>